sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 	sayHi(); // prints 'hi'

-The second example can be invoked anywhere within its scope, even before it has been declared.
+The second example can be called anywhere within its scope, even before it has been declared.

 	sayHello(); // prints 'hello'